Best Things to do in Fort William with Kids

 Last Updated:

 Fort William, Scotland bills itself as the “Outdoor Capital of the UK” and for good reason.
-It sits at the foot of Ben Nevis (the UK’s tallest mountain) and is the starting point and ending point for many epic multi-day hikes, including the famous West Highlands Trail.
+It sits at the foot of Ben Nevis (the UK’s tallest mountain) and is the starting point and ending point for many epic multi-day hikes, including the famous West Highland Way.
+The scenery around this area of Scotland, so we spent most of our time outdoors enjoying the many family-friendly activities in Fort William.

 This post contains compensated links.